MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Introduction

-Our contributions can be summarized as below: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=5pt, parsep=0pt] \item We introduce \benchname, a dynamic benchmark suite curated from ML conference competitions, featuring open research problems that are both impactful and objectively measurable, and that demand the development of novel methodologies. \item We conduct large-scale, objective evaluations for a wide array of prominent LLMs with representative agent scaffoldings, highlighting their inability to propose and implement innovative solutions with notable performance gains. \item We quantify the gap in subjective evaluations of LLM-based research agents, by showing that the perceived idea novelty is misaligned with practical effectiveness. \end{itemize}
+Our contributions can be summarized as below: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=5pt, parsep=0pt] \item We introduce \benchname, a dynamic benchmark suite curated from ML conference competitions, featuring open research problems that are both impactful and objectively measurable, and that demand the development of novel methodologies; \item We conduct large-scale, objective evaluations for a wide array of frontier LLMs with representative agent scaffoldings, highlighting their inability to propose and implement innovative solutions with notable performance gains; \item We pinpoint the flaws in subjective evaluations of LLM-based research agents, by showing that the LLM-judged idea novelty is misaligned with empirical effectiveness. \end{itemize}